You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 Where to stay for a trip to Mawphlang Sacred Forest?

-Alternatively, if you prefer to stay in a place other than Shillong, Cherrapunji could be your second option, although it’s a bit further away.
-In that case, you can plan your Mawphlang trip on your return journey from Cherrapunji to Shillong.
+Alternatively, if you prefer to stay elsewhere, Cherrapunji is another option, though it’s further away.
+In that case, plan your Mawphlang trip on your return journey from Cherrapunji to Shillong.

 Home | Articles